vmario89/Attraccess/docs/setup/docker-compose-guide.md

 ### Step 6: Verify Deployment

-Check if Attraccess is running properly:
+Check if FabAccess is running properly:

 ```bash
 docker-compose ps
 ```

-You should see your Attraccess container listed as running.
+You should see your FabAccess container listed as running.

 ### Step 7: Access the Application